 Introduction

-De Quervain’s tenosynovitis is inflammation of the tendons within the first extensor compartment of the wrist, resulting in wrist pain and swelling.
+De Quervain’s tenosynovitis is caused by friction of the tendons within the first extensor compartment of the wrist against a thickened extensor retinaculum, resulting in wrist pain and swelling.

-It is most common in women between the ages of 30-50, especially in those with occupations or hobbies involving repetitive movements of the wrist.
+It is most common in women aged between 30 to 50yrs, especially in those with occupations or hobbies involving repetitive movements of the wrist.

 In this article, we shall look at the pathophysiology, clinical features and management of De Quervain’s tenosynovitis.